Exploring the conditions for sustainability with open-ended innovation: Results

 \section{Results}

-We consider the situation in which the variables $s_1,\ldots,s_T$, $N$ and $E$ reach equilibrium before the introduction of a new technology.
-Thereby we solve the equations $\dot N=\dot E=0$ and $\dot s_t=0$ for all $t\le T$.
-We refer to the \textit{Materials and Methods} and Supplementary Information for a detailed derivation and focus on the results.
-A critical variable is the threshold $\tau$ that determines whether a technology is adopted or not.
-Specifically, adopted technologies should have $\gamma_t\le\tau\theta_t$, where
+Although the model can be studied in its full complexity, it is helpful to consider it in a simplified setting that is more easily tractable while allowing for a crisp interpretation of the results.
+Hence, we focus on the case where {\em i)} $a_i$ is proportional to $f_i$, and {\em ii)} $d_i$ is proportional to $b_i$.
+This allows us to analyze the model in terms of the two parameters

-Fig.~\ref{fig:results} shows the results of numerical simulations for different values of $T$.
-These are performed assuming that $\theta_t$ and $\gamma_t$ are drawn from exponential distributions\footnote{This choice is consistent with assuming that the only knowledge on $\theta_t$ and $\gamma_t$ are their expected values, because the exponential is the maximum entropy distribution of a positive random variable with a given expected value.}, independently for each $t$.
-The values of $E$, $N$ and $\tau$ are computed self-consistently solving the equilibrium equations (see the \textit{Materials and Methods} and SI).
+which have easily interpretable meanings.
+Specifically, $\alpha$ takes low values when fertility ($f_i$) is high and/or with low labor productivity (low $a_i$), whereas large $\alpha$ relates to low-fertility and/or to high labor productivity (high $a_i$).
+Fixing the ratio of $a_i$ and $f_i$, as in Eq.~(\ref{eq:alphabetadef}), amounts to assuming that the more a technology depends on the population, the more it contributes to its growth.

-The behavior of the model features a phase transition between two remarkably different phases.
-In one of these phases, which attains for $q\le q_c$, the environment converges to its pristine value as $T\to\infty$, the population $N$ saturates to a finite value and the number of active technologies increases as $n_s\propto T^{2/3}$.
-In this phase, the threshold $\tau$ for the introduction of new technologies vanishes as $\tau\propto T^{-1/3}$ as $T\to\infty$, and the environment approaches the pristine value with the same rate $E_0-E\propto T^{-1/3}$.
-All these results can be derived analytically in the limit $T\to\infty$, as shown in the SI.
+The second of Eqs.~(\ref{eq:alphabetadef}) assumes that the more a technology depends on the flux of environmental services (large $b_i$), the more it degrades the environment (large $d_i$), with $\beta$ tuning the proportionality.
+Therefore, a world with environmentally friendly technologies corresponds to small values of $\beta$, whereas scenarios where technologies have substantial impact on the environment are described by large values of $\beta$.

-In particular, the vanishing of $\tau\propto T^{-1/3}$ as $T\to\infty$ implies that the equilibrium becomes more and more demanding as more technologies are introduced.
-Successful technologies on average cause, when adopted, a decrease of $\tau$ that displaces other technologies.
-This is similar to Schumpeter's creative destruction idea, so we may call this a {\it Schumpeterian phase}.
+These assumptions allow us to analyze the model in terms of the two parameters $\alpha$ and $\beta$, yielding easily interpretable results.
+With $\alpha,\beta$ and $c$ fixed, an innovation is defined by the draw of only two random parameters, $a_i$ and $b_i$, which we assume to be drawn independently from exponential distributions with means $\bar a$ and $\bar b$, respectively.
+This choice is consistent with assuming that the only known quantities for $a_i$ and $b_i$ are their expected values, as the exponential is the maximum entropy distribution of a positive random variable with a given expected value.